Exifers/json-parser/README.md

 Prints the structure on standard output.

 # Bugs / Todo
--Only integers are supported for numbers.
+- Only integers are supported for numbers.

 # Licence
 Public domaine